NicholasRabbit/Operating-Systems/6.S081/Notes of Operating Systems.md

   The `read` on the read side of pipe will wait for new input if the `write` end of a pipe is open; the `read` will return 0 indicating the termination of a process when the `write` end close.
 Apparently, it is important for a child process to close the write end before executing `wc`.

+- Pipes have [four advantages](.\note-images\four-advantages-of-pipes.md) over temporary files.
+As an illustration, in shell, pipes are better than temporary files.

+  1. First, pipes automatically clean themselves up.
+Whereas, "shell" should carefully remove the temporary files.

+  2. Second, pipes can pass relentless streams of data since a process read from one end and another process process write in the other end.
+The size of data is infinite.
+In contrast, shell should allocate a file in a disk with limited size.

+  3. Pipes allow one process read from one end and another process write to the other end simultaneously in a pipeline, while a process can't access a file until another process has finished.

+  4. Pipes support blocking reads and writes.

+     When a process is reading from a pipe and there is no more data being written into the pipe, the reading process will block(wait) if the write end is not closed; no data will be lost.
+Similarly, if a process is writing into a pipe which has no more space because the reading process is not able to read quickly, the writing process will also block(wait).

+     For a temporary file, since multiple processes can access it synchronously, blocking reads and writes should be handle manually by synchronisation code in programmes, which is not as efficient as pipes in a operating systems.

 [Examples of pipes](https://pdos.csail.mit.edu/6.828/2021/lec/l-overview/pipe1.c)